Nemikolh/Aura/README.md

  - an atmospheric scattering simulation
  - a cloud simulator

-Aura is an open source volumetric lighting solution for Unity.
+Aura is an open source volumetric lighting solution for Unity.<br />
 The development is hosted on GitHub and the latest package is published on the Asset Store.

-Aura simulates the scattering of the light in the environmental medium and the illumination of micro-particles that are present in this environment but invisible to the eye/camera.
+Aura simulates the scattering of the light in the environmental medium and the illumination of micro-particles that are present in this environment but invisible to the eye/camera.<br />
 This effect is also called “volumetric fog”.

 ![The directional light is scattered into the air and illuminates the invisible micro-particles. ](https://i.imgur.com/fW02LXF.png)